jevndev/jevndev/README.md

 ## Hello!
-My name is Jonathan Evans.
+My name is Jonathan Evans jevndev*.
 I am a software developer/computer scientist with an unmaintainable number of interests and no time to embrace them.

+* Pronounced "J-ev-in-dev"

 ## Interest Areas